Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Preliminaries

 An intermediate step towards flatness-based tracking control is the exact linearization of flat systems.
 To exactly linearize a nonlinear system, it is necessary to construct an endogenous feedback law such that the closed-loop system possesses a linear input-output behavior of the form

 with a new input $w$ consisting of time derivatives of suitable orders $\kappa=(\kappa^1, \ldots, \kappa^{m})$ of the flat output $y$.
-To construct a quasi-static state feedback to obtain minimal order of the tracking error dynamics, we have to choose the orders $\kappa^j$ as low as possible.
-While entirely avoiding the concept of generalized Brunovský states, \cite{Gstottner:2023-1} provide easily verifiable conditions for selecting time derivatives of the flat output such that they can be introduced as new input $w$ by an endogenous feedback law of the classical state.
+When designing flatness-based tracking control, it is advantageous to choose the orders $\kappa^j$ as low as possible to minimize the order of the tracking error dynamics, which can be accomplished by a linearizing quasi-static feedback law. \cite{Gstottner:2023-1} provide easily verifiable conditions for selecting time derivatives of the flat output such that they can be introduced as a new input $w$ by an endogenous feedback law of the classical state.
 An abbreviated version of these conditions regarding quasi-static feedback of the classical state is presented in the following corollary. \begin{cor} Consider system (\ref{sys_non_lin_def}) with a flat output $y=\varphi(x,u,u_{[1]}, \ldots)$.
-An $m$-tuple of time derivatives $y_{[\kappa]}=\varphi_{[\kappa]}(x,u,u_{[1]}, \ldots)$ of this flat output, with $\kappa \leq R$ and $\# \kappa = N$, can be introduced as new input $w$ by a quasi-static feedback law $u=\alpha(x,w,w_{[1]},\ldots)$ of the classical state if and only if the differentials $\D x, \D \varphi_{[\kappa]}, \D \varphi_{[\kappa+1]}, \ldots$ are linearly independent. \end{cor}
+An $m$-tuple of time derivatives $y_{[\kappa]}=\varphi_{[\kappa]}(x,u,u_{[1]}, \ldots)$ of this flat output, with $\kappa \leq R$ and $\# \kappa = n$, can be introduced as new input $w$ by a quasi-static feedback law $u=\alpha(x,w,w_{[1]},\ldots)$ of the classical state if and only if the differentials $\D x, \D \varphi_{[\kappa]}, \D \varphi_{[\kappa+1]}, \ldots$ are linearly independent. \end{cor}

 The linear independence of $\D x, \D \varphi_{[\kappa]}, \D \varphi_{[\kappa+1]}, \ldots$ ensures that the trajectory of the newly chosen input $y_{[\kappa]}(t) = w(t)$ is not restricted by the current state $x$ in any form.